neopass/neopass/README.md

 ## Optional Rules

-If you want optional rules - that is, rules where errors are treated as warnings - use `neopass.verify` which joins validation and evaluation.
+If you want optional rules - that is, rules where errors are treated as warnings - use the `verify` method which joins validation and evaluation.
 Validation failures are returned as errors and evaluation failures are returned as warnings.

 ```typescript
 import { neopass, INeoConfig } from 'neopass'